 Early Notables of the Cannings family (pre 1700)

-More information is included under the topic Early Cannings Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Cannings Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cannings family to Ireland

 Some of the Cannings family moved to Ireland, but this topic is not covered in this excerpt.